facebook/componentkit/_docs/11-scopes.md

 <img src="/static/images/tree-ids.png" width="367" height="124" alt="Component Tree with IDs">

-Scopes give ComponentKit the ability to assign any component with a persistent identity: _regardless of how many times a component is created in a component hierarchy it will always acquire the same component scope_.
+Scopes give ComponentKit the ability to assign any component with a persistent identity: _regardless of how many times a component is created it will always acquire the same scope_.
 This behavior is required in the following three situations:

 1. If a component has [state](state.html) it must also define a scope
 2. If a component has a [component controller](component-controllers.html) it must also define a scope